Zitina Aokuso: Australian state leagues

+National team career

 Aokuso made her international debut for the Gems at the 2016 FIBA Under-18 Oceania Championship in Suva, Fiji.
-Australia would take home the gold and Aokuso herself was named MVP of the gold medal game.
+Australia would take home the gold and Aokuso herself was named most valuable player of the gold medal game.
 Aokuso would then go on to represent the Gems at the 2017 Under-19 World Cup in Italy the following year, where they finished in sixth place overall.

-Senior Level

 In April 2019, Aokuso was named to her first ever Opals squad and attended her first team camp on the Gold Coast.
 Aokuso was then named to the Opals selection camp in Phoenix, Arizona ahead of the 2019 FIBA Asia Cup.

+In May 2025, Aokuso was named in the Opals squad for the 2025 FIBA Women's Asia Cup in China.
+She helped the Opals win gold.

+Personal life

+Aokuso has a Samoan background and comes from a big Samoan family.